ArtBlocks/artblocks-docs/creator-onboarding/readme/project-form-fields-guide.md

 ---
 description: >-
-  Below you'll find a guide to all form fields within testnet and mainnet.
+  Below you'll find a guide to all form fields and buttons within testnet and mainnet.

 ---